This article has been updated and was originally published in December 2019.

 If you haven’t started designing yet, you can build your site the right way from the ground up and save time later.

-As we said above, CRO stands for conversion rate optimization.
 While “conversion” means different things depending on your company, industry, and goals, the idea is that a user who takes the action you want once they reach your site is converted.

 Say you want them to browse through your e-commerce line and purchase the product that’s right for them, or you’re in the service industry and want visitors to request more info via a form.